HomeThe BestThe Best Headphones for Hip-Hop [In Depth Guide]

 HIFIMAN HE400i.
 These have a phat bass response (for an open back) as it neither sounds too aggressive nor too rolled off.
 This is just about the best open back in this price range or otherwise, and though I love the HD600, I think this does better for Hip-Hop without EQ.
 The 600’s bass tends to roll off a bit too much to be considered a worthy headphone if you’re strictly looking for something Rap.
 Learn more:HIFIMAN HE400i Review!!
 That said, for mixing hip-hop, I think the HD600’s are a better purchase.
 If you were wondering about the HD600: Sennheiser HD600 Review!

 Beyerdynamic DT990.
 This is the quintessential open back headphone, with a strong bass but an overall airy type of character, which lends itself well to detail and accuracy within the song.
 They are a bit on the bright side, but I didn’t really notice it as much as others have.
+This is an incredibly open sounding headphone with amazing comfort.

 High End ($300 and beyond)